New York / Steuben County

 What is the weather like in Savona, NY year-round?

-Savona enjoys four distinct seasons, with warm summers reaching up to 81°F and cold winters dipping to 17°F. The area receives about 37 inches of rainfall annually and has nearly half of its days filled with sunshine, providing a pleasant climate for outdoor activities.
+Savona experiences four distinct seasons, with warm summers reaching highs of 81°F and cold winters dipping to 17°F. The area receives about 37 inches of rainfall annually and enjoys sunshine on 48% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter